What are Monthly Management Accounts?

 You’ll never end up in a position where you receive a nasty surprise at year-end, wondering where things went wrong, nor will you end up celebrating an unexpectedly good year, whilst simultaneously worrying about extra taxes.

-Who are Monthly Management Accounts Prepared For?
+Who Prepares Monthly Management Accounts?

 Monthly management accounts are typically prepared for business owners, CEOs, CFOs, decision-makers, directors, and other senior management within a business.